simonecorsi/awesome/README.md

 *   [fntneves/jquery-labelauty](https://github.com/fntneves/jquery-labelauty) - A lightweight and beautiful jQuery plugin for radio and checkbox inputs.
 *   [mateuszkocz/3l](https://github.com/mateuszkocz/3l) - Lots of Love for LESS
 *   [krasimir/yez](https://github.com/krasimir/yez) - Chrome extension that acts as terminal and task runner
-*   [pixelsign/html5-device-mockups](https://github.com/pixelsign/html5-device-mockups) - HTML5 mockups of popular devices, to showcase your portfolio and spice up your website.

 ## C